ncandio/razorfs/README.md

     In essence, RazorFS is designed to be universally compatible, offering a baseline performance on standard systems while automatically enabling its high-performance, low-latency mode when it identifies the presence of a NUMA architecture.

 2.  **N-ary Tree Architecture:** The filesystem employs a 16-way branching tree structure instead of traditional binary trees.
 On small filesystems (under 10,000 files), the performance difference is negligible.
 However, as the filesystem scales to millions of files, the 16-way branching delivers dramatically faster operations—requiring only ~5 tree levels for 1 million files versus ~20 levels in binary trees.
 This architecture shines at scale, with cache-aligned contiguous memory layout that minimizes CPU cache misses during tree traversal, making it ideal for large-scale deployments while remaining efficient for everyday use.
+The O(log n) complexity is preserved regardless of system topology, ensuring consistent performance scaling across different environments.

 3.  **Cache-Friendly Design & Locality Optimization:** RazorFS is specifically engineered to maximize cache efficiency and data locality for improved performance: